ianyepan/ianyepan.github.io/_posts/2022-02-02-cpp-custom-hash.md

 ## Overloading operator==()

 Note that the unordered containers also need the ability to compare two different keys using `==`.
-Throughout this post, I have been using `std::pair`, and the STL already defines `operator==()` for pairs, so I didn't have to define my own equality logic.
+In previous examples, I have been using `std::pair`, and the STL already defines `operator==()` for pairs, so I didn't have to define my own equality logic.
 However, if we are using our own user-defined class, then we need to define the equality operator.
 For example, here's how we can define `operator==()` for our custom class `Record`:

 ```cpp
 class Record {